link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

   -  Controls shall enter a safe shutdown mode if they detect conditions that could lead to unsafe operation, such as excessive temperature or a failure in the control circuit
   -   Controls with an automatic reset feature shall do so only when it is safe and within specific parameters defined in IEC 60730, avoiding unintended restarts under unsafe conditions
   -   If a control includes a lockout function to prevent hazardous conditions, it shall activate and maintain lockout until the fault is corrected
-  -   Controls shall undergo enderance, environmental conditioning, and fault condition test to demonstrate its safety and resiliance
   -   Software in controls shall include error-handling routines to detect and respond to faults or abnormal conditions, ensuring continued safe operation or shutdown
   -   Controls shall be accompanied by installation and user instructions, providing necessary details for safe setup, operation, and maintenance by end users and installers
-  -   Controls shall undergo all required tests in IEC 60730, with results documented to verify compliance with each relevant safety, performance, and reliability requirement

 c.
 IEC 62133 : Covers safety requirements for lithium-ion and lithium polymer batteries that can be applied to powering our project
-  -  Cells and batteries shall be constructed in a way that minimizes risks of leakage, rupture, explosion, and fire during intended and foreseeable misuse
   -  Batteries shall incorporate protective devices to prevent overcharging, over-discharge, and overheating, with reliable mechanisms to limit voltage and current to safe levels
-  -  Batteries shall include mechanisms to prevent over-discharge, which can lead to cell damage, swelling, or rupture, particularly in lithium-ion batteries
   -  Batteries shall operate safely within specified temperature ranges, with no risk of rupture, fire, or explosion due to temperature stress
   -  Batteries shall resist moisture and humidity, especially in environments where exposure to water or condensation may be likely, to prevent corrosion and leakage
   -  Batteries shall be subjected to mechanical shock, vibration, and thermal cycling tests, ensuring they withstand environmental stresses encountered in transport and use